-Stacey McGill, currently working with Hilton Worldwide in London.
+Stacey McGill, currently working with ASOS.com in London.

 Dr Scott Hurrell studied Industrial Relations and Human Resource Management at undergraduate level at the University of Kent following this up with an MA by Research in Industrial Relations at the same institution.
 Scott later completed his PhD in Human Resource Management at the University of Strathclyde and has worked at Strathclyde, Aston and Stirling Universities.
 Scott’s research interests include skills and work organisation, recruitment and selection, the interactive service and non-profit sectors and labour market policy.
 Scott has a variety of wider employment experience mainly in the hospitality and university administration sectors.

 94% of University of Stirling 2012 graduates have found work, or are in a

 further programme of study within 6 months of graduation.
 The Telegraph